temach/reports/INR-Lab-5-bgp.md

 ### d.
 How can the OSPF Internal router know about your peer’s OSPF Internal router?
 One way is to redistribute BGP routes into the OSPF routing table, but is this a practical method? why?

 I used the option to redistribute BGP routes into OSPF and furthermore the option to redistribute "Other OSPF Router".
-This option was turend on on `routerb` which is the ASBR.
+This option was turned on on `routerb` which is the ASBR.
 This is reflected in the OSPF configuration as shown below:

 ![admin@192.168.122.139 (INR-Lab-5-bgp.assets/admin@192.168.122.139%20(MikroTik)%20-%20WinBox%20v6.44.2%20on%20CHR%20(x86_64)_342.png) - WinBox v6.44.2 on CHR (x86_64)_342](../../../Pictures/admin@192.168.122.139%20(MikroTik)%20-%20WinBox%20v6.44.2%20on%20CHR%20(x86_64)_342.png)